Picozen2718/Summer_Internship25_TCS_Research/README.md

 ---

 ## Future Work
-This project sets the groundwork for:
+This project is a small contribution in the growing research to:
 1. Full GBS circuit simulation using Strawberry Fields
 2. Comparing GBS-based initialization to classical baselines across various graph sizes
 3. Robustness and convergence speed analysis